aruna09/calculator-behavior/Division.md

 When: the answer of the division has more than two decimal digits

-Then: Display result upto 2 decimal places
+Then: Display result with two decimal places

 Scenario: Multiple times "/" is pressed